-The Miami-Dade County rumor control hotline will be activated to answer public inquiries and to assess public attitudes during a major hazardous materials incident.
+The Miami-Dade County Answer Center (3-1-1) stands ready to answer public inquiries and to assess public attitudes during a major hazardous materials incident.
 Fifteen to thirty telephone lines are available and will be staffed by county personnel and/or volunteers.
 These telephone numbers will be released to the general public upon activation of the EOC under the direction of the Director.

-In the event that the EOC is activated due to a major HAZMAT incident a "press room" will be established in the EOC.
+In the event that the EOC is activated due to a major HAZMAT incident, a "press room" will be established in the EOC.
 Upon authorization of the County Administrator, the Telephone (Citizens) Information Bank will be activated for rumor control purposes.

-An Emergency Information Hotline for rumor control may be activated to answer public inquiries and to assess public attitudes during a hazardous materials incident.
-Three telephone lines are available and will be staffed by county personnel and/or volunteers registered with MCEM.
-These telephone numbers will be released to the general public upon activation of the EOC.
+An Emergency Information Hotline may be activated to answer public inquiries and to assess public attitudes during a hazardous materials incident.
+Ten telephone lines are available and will be staffed by county personnel and/or volunteers registered with MCEM.
+The Emergency Information Hotline number is 800 955 5504.